Dimitrios Siovas: Leganés

 On 19 May 2018, in the last matchday of the season, he scored by cleverly controlled possession and slotted beyond stranded goalkeeper Pedro López, after an assist from Ezequiel Muñoz in a 3–2 home win game against Real Betis.

 On 1 December 2018, he scored his first goal for the 2018–19 season, with a header after a corner from Óscar Rodríguez Arnaiz, giving the lead in a 4–2 away win game against Real Valladolid.

 On 17 April 2019, Siovas is ranked among Europe’s best centre backs this season for aerial duels won, with an 82% success rate according to CIES.
 The study by CIES pertained to Europe’s top five domestic leagues specifically and Siovas has won a whopping 105 aerial duels, losing just 23.
 This gives an 82% success rate, comfortably putting him in the top 10 in this category and the most efficient in La Liga.
 With one game remaining for the end of the season, Siovas was voted Leganes’ MVP for the 2018–19 season by the club's fans.
 This is yet another distinct honor for Siovas after being named to Leganes’ All-time Best XI last season.
 Siovas also ranked among Europe's best centre-backs this season in aerial duels won, with an 82% success rate according to CIES.

 Siovas began the 2019–20 season as the de facto leader of the Leganés defence.
-On 1 December 2019, Siovas suffers a severe bruise with hyperextensin in his left knee in the 5th minute of an away La Liga game against Sevilla FC.
+On 1 December 2019, Siovas suffers a severe bruise with hyperextension in his left knee in the 5th minute of an away La Liga game against Sevilla FC.
 The 33-year-old Greek defender leaves Leganes after 3,5 seasons, in which he has played 108 official matches, scoring four goals.
 He is the third foreign player to exceed one hundred official matches with Leganes, after Martin Mantovani and Gabriel Pires.